Feyerabend/ABC80/BEFORE.md

 An argument of *why* we have this might not be as interesting as the question of why it became som *popular and wide spread*.
-The question of why can be construed in hindsight (even contrafactual), and might not be the actual reason (or in case: reasons) for why it became to be so popoluar.
+The question of why can be construed in hindsight (even contrafactual), and might not be the actual reason (or in case: reasons) for why it became to be so popular.
 The reason, could be argued, the keyboard layout was due to technical reasons, as the typebars should not collide to often (as the often used keys are spread out).
 Those who have typed on an ordinary typewriter may agree to this, and draw